Harry556/Crazy_Snake/README.md

 16. 4.
 4. 2.
 Decrease tails length by 1

 The snake eats different stuff will gain the score or change the states in the game.
-The player should avoid colliding with the fatal obstacle event the hard obstacle and toxic food, it will lose the game or deduce the score.
+The player should avoid colliding with the hard obstacle and toxic food, it will lose the game or deduce the score.
+The player should also avoid colliding with the tails of snake, otherwise the length of tails will be decreased.

 #####
 How to win the game